r-owen/dtx_to_wif_converter/docs/installing.md

     If Python is installed, this will print a version number.
     If that version number is at least 3.7, you may skip the next step (though you might wish to upgrade your Python if it's very old).

+    (People who wish to contribute to this package should install Python 3.10 or later, because mkdocs requires that to build documentation).

 2. If necessary, install [Python](https://www.python.org/downloads/) 3.7 or later.